linode/docs/docs/products/storage/object-storage/guides/aws-sdk-for-php/index.md

 ## Initializing the Client

-To access Object Storage buckets and objects, you'll first need to configure your credentials and initalize the S3 client session.
+To access Object Storage buckets and objects, you'll first need to configure your credentials and initialize the S3 client session.

 1. Generate an access key and secret key for Object Storage through the Cloud Manager by following the [Generate an Object Storage Access Key](/docs/products/storage/object-storage/guides/generate-access-keys/) guide.